redbaty/NSwag.InterfaceGenerator/README.md

 ### Using the library
-You can see the demo code for some samples to get started on, but mostly all you need is just test it out, it has a FluentApi system to you really can't go wrong with it.
+You can see the demo code for some samples to get started on, but mostly all you need is just test it out, it has a FluentApi system too, so you really can't go wrong with it.